 - 223,000 kg of Haired Lime Mortar.

 Inside the Dome

 Set within the beautiful Peak district, the journey to Buxton builds the anticipation.

 At over 150 feet in diameter, the Buxton Dome was once the worlds largest unsupported dome and is the largest in the UK.
 On entering, the sheer scale is awe inspiring.
 Light streams through glazed sections, bathing areas inside with golden light that moves around with the sun.

 Once inside, no visit is complete without going to the very centre of the room.
 Acoustics are quite extraordinary, simply having a normal conversation offers a unique experience.

 From Horses to Courses

-Once a magnificent 18th Century stable block built by the 5th Duke of Devonshire to house the horses and servants of the guests of the Crescent Hotels, it is now the new campus of the University of Derby in Buxton.
-Welcome to this grade II* listed building, offering a breathtaking backdrop for students and visitors alike.
+Once a magnificent 18th Century stable block built by the 5th Duke of Devonshire to house the horses and servants of the guests.
+It is now the new campus of the University of Derby in Buxton.

 Wikipedia , University of Derby conference facilities , Peak District , Tarmac